ntlinh16/cloudal/examples/provision/README.md

 Remember to delete the reservation to release the resoures after finishing your testing.

-## Example 2: Provision a Kubernetes cluster on G5K
+## Example 2: Creating a Kubernetes cluster on G5K

 In this example, we provision some nodes on Grid5000 system and then create a Kubernetes cluster from that nodes.